-Every Saturday from October 1st through November 22nd Home Sweet Home will be at the grocery stores listed below from 10am-12pm accepting non-perishable food donations.
-Of course we will accept your donation at our 303 E. Oakland location 24 hours a day, 7 days a week.
+Every Saturday from October 1st through November 30th Home Sweet Home will be at the grocery stores listed below accepting non-perishable food donations.
+You can also drop off your donations at Home Sweet Home at 303 E. Oakland Ave., in Bloomington, IL.

 Cub Foods, 403 N Veterans Pkwy.

 Wal-Mart 300 Greenbriar Drive

 Distribution will be at Midwest Food Bank and are Saturday, November 22nd from 12-4pm and Monday November 24th from 3-7pm.